nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 - source - who or what defined the list
 - entry - a reference to the MedicationStatement Resource entry or entries
 - flag - **MUST  NOT be used for Transfer of Care**
-- emptyReason - **MUST  NOT be used for Transfer of Care** if list is empty do not send List.
+- emptyReason - **MUST  NOT be used for Transfer of Care** if list is empty do not send a List.

 ## MedicationStatement ##